 OEO By the Numbers

-For more information on the work of our office, please read on in our 2021-2022 Annual Report, released in April of 2022.
+For more information on the work of our office, please read on in our 2024 Annual Report.

-The Office of the Ombud is a confidential, informal and independent resource that serves all current City of Seattle Employees.
+The Office of the Ombud (OEO) is a confidential, impartial, informal and independent resource that serves all current City of Seattle Employees, including those in probationary, temporary, and seasonal positions.

 How to Meet with the Ombud